sabourke/prefactor-1/docs/source/calibrator.rst

     .. image:: ampAFlag_polXX.png
 - ``bandpass_pol??``: the derived bandpass of all stations in the XX and YY polarization.
     .. image:: bandpass_polXX.png
-- ``bandpass_time??``: matrix plot of the derived bandpass, where both polarizations are colorcoded.
+- ``bandpass_time??``: matrix plot of the derived bandpass, where both polarizations are color coded.
     .. image:: bandpass.png
-- ``bandpass_time??_pol??``: plot of the derived bandpass of the XX and YY polarization, where all stations are colorcoded.
+- ``bandpass_time??_pol??``: plot of the derived bandpass of the XX and YY polarization, where all stations are color coded.
     .. image:: bandpass_polXX.png

 The solutions are then stored in the final calibrator solution set ``cal_solutions`` and applied, together with the polarization alignment, the LOFAR beam correction and the Faraday rotation corrections to the interpolated data in the correct order (``apply_PA`` + ``apply_bandpass`` + ``apply_beam`` + ``apply_FR`` ).